djhmateer/djhmateer.github.io/_posts/2020-11-19-xlinear regression.md

 <!-- [![alt text](/assets/2020-10-12/db.jpg "Db from Caspar Camille Rubin on Unsplash")](https://unsplash.com/@casparrubin) -->

-- 1 What is R
-- 2 Tidying data
-- 3 Charting
-- 4 Regression
+[R and Tidyverse Beginners Guide](/2020/11/18/xr-with-tidyverse-beginners-guide) is my previous article to this

+This article in on Linear Regression.

+There may be articles in the future here on

 - 5 Multiple Regression
 - 6 ANCOVA
 - 7 Generalised
 - 8 Mixed

-These are some notes on a Statistics course I'm doing which is geared towards biological scientists.
+Essentially these are findings on a Statistics course I did which is geared towards biological scientists.
 The joy of finding things out and exploring something different..

 I wonder what practical use it can be for me as a SaaS owner